-My background is in computational fluid dynamics and, during my career, I transitioned from being a domain scientist to my current role as an HPC software engineer at ETHZ and as a freelancer.
+My background is in computational fluid dynamics and, during my career, I transitioned from being a domain scientist to HPC software engineering and my current role as a senior researcher at Huawei working on the AI software stack and compilation.

 I enjoy understanding the interaction among different layers of the software stack and the hardware and how it affects performance.

-Lately I started to get interested in code generation and domain specific languages in the context of optimizing kernels programmatically for different hardware.
+In the past few years I have been focusing on compilers, code generation, and domain-specific languages in the context of optimizing kernels and whole programs programmatically for different hardware.

 I obtained my M.Sc. and PhD degrees in aerospace engineering from the University of Southern California, USA, in 2011 and 2015 respectively, while my B.Sc. in mechanical engineering was obtained at the Polytechnic University of Milan, Italy, in 2009.